odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 ![Figure 3](basic-concept-of-lineage.svg)
 > **Figure 3:** The abstract lineage graph

-There are also often systems that act as a hub, with many processes extracting data, performing processing and then storing the results back into the same system.
+There may also be systems that act as a hub, with many processes extracting data, performing processing and then storing the results back into the same system.
 Other stores act as a consolidation point, receiving data from many systems and then distributing to multiple downstream stores.
 So the graph also involves loops and fan-in-fan-out structures.

 ## Lineage architecture